 7. Huashan, Shaanxi province, China Path of Death

 At a dizzying height of 2,160 meters, following the smooth cliff curves, a narrow trail, thrown together from rough-planed timber is laid.
-The trail, hanging over an abyss, has no handrails or fences, only a chain nailed to the rocks just to hold on.
-The most desperate ones would only venture at setting foot on the trail, because once starting the path there is no return: the path is so narrow that to diverge with the people following after is practically impossible.
-It is difficult to imagine that 700 years ago, the path along the almost the vertical cliffs was knocked together by the hermits seeking immortality in the mountains.
+The trail, hanging over an abyss, has no handrails or fences, only a chain nailed to the rocks to hold on to.
+The most desperate ones would only venture at setting foot on the trail, because once starting the path, there is no return: the path is so narrow that to diverge with the people following after is practically impossible.
+It is difficult to imagine that 700 years ago, the path along the almost vertical cliffs was knocked together by the hermits seeking immortality in the mountains.

 8. Trolltunga Cliff, Hordaland County, Norway

 Trolltunga is one of the most spectacular scenic cliffs in Norway as you can see the jaw dropping image of the Troll’s tongue.
 Trolltunga is situated about 1100 meters above sea level, hovering 700 metres above lake Ringedalsvatnet.
 The view is breathtaking.